 - They can easily hide in dark, tight spaces and crevices in and around your bed.
 Usually, they stay dormant in the day time and come out to feed at night.

-- They are flat and small; their body size increases dramatically after feeding, which is when they become red and swollen.
+- They are flat and small; their body size increases dramatically after feeding, becoming red and swollen.

 - They can move around by crawling, but they are not able to fly.